kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README_BACKEND.md

 - Some datasets may use a different collection name or casing.
 - Set `SESSION_TRACKING_COLLECTION` to override the collection the backend uses.
   - Default is `session_tracking`.
-  - Example overrides:
-    - `sessionTracking`
-    - `Session_Tracking`
-- The backend will now query that specific collection name.

 3) Enable quick verification
 - Set `VERIFY_COLLECTIONS=true` to log the estimated count of the `session_tracking` collection at startup (or your override).